armanchhetri/http-server/README.md

 INFO[0000] Serving at: 0.0.0.0:4221
 ```

-Server registers the routes and listens at `0.0.0.0:4221`
+The server registers the routes and listens at `0.0.0.0:4221`

-One of the most challenging part for me was to continue reading on the port with a fixed sized buffer when further data is expected.
-It is specially relevant for POST methods that may include a body of size `Content-Size` as specified in a the header.
+One of the most challenging parts for me was to continue reading on the port with a fixed-sized buffer when further data is expected.
+It is especially relevant for POST methods that may include a body of size `Content-Size` as specified in the header.
 A fixed buffer may not be enough to accumulate the whole data.
-I used go routine to keep reading the data from the socket and appended to the buffer until there is no data left or the connection is closed.
+I used go routine to keep reading the data from the socket and append to the buffer until there is no data left or the connection was closed.

 Another was a custom multiplexer for routes.
-Currently the app accepts non-consecutive path parameters.
+Currently, the app accepts non-consecutive path parameters.
 For example `/books/<id>`, `/countries/<id>/nepal/<state>` are accepted but not `/vehicles/<car>/<brand>`.
-I have used a word-based **Trie** for multiplexing alogrithm(character-based could have been more efficient🤔)
+I have used a word-based **Trie** for the multiplexing algorithm(character-based would have been more efficient🤔)